MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

       ![image-20210401093313321](media/setup-almacceleratoradvanced/SetServiceConnectionPermissions.png)

-1. Repeat these steps as needed for each of your environments (i.e. Development, Validation, Test and Production).
+1. Repeat these steps for each of your environments (i.e. Development, Validation, Test and Production).

 ### Create an App User in your Dataverse Environments